logan169/logan169.github.io/_posts/2025-01-17-Pdg-Custom-UI.md

 ## UI Inheritance

 A final feature was implemented to allow child packages to construct their UIs on top of the parent’s base UI.
-This functionality enables UI inheritance, eliminating the need to duplicate UI code across multiple packages using "Hou Databox."
+This functionality enables UI inheritance, eliminating the need to duplicate UI code across multiple packages using "Hou Databox".
 When a custom node from a child package relying on "Hou Databox" is created from the TAB menu, the following steps occur behind the scenes:

 - A standard Houdini TOP Python node is generated.
 - The node's default UI is replaced using the logic from our package, creating two new Python editors: one for the code that generates the UI, and the other for the underlying logic.